ga4gh-schemablocks/ga4gh-schemablocks.github.io/pages/_doc/repositories.md

 * repository for suggeting & testing possible additions to the {S}[B] environment
 * items there should be considered "experimental", with no reliable endorsement by the {S}[B] community

-#### TODO: "implementation repositories"

-In the future we may switch to a project-specific structure, where the donor schemas (e.g. Phenopackets, Beacon ...) and the derived {S}[B] versions are represented in individual repositories.